Breece Hall

 Breece Hall Family

-Breece Hall has a strong family connection to professional football.
-His father, Bernard Hall, played college football for the Oklahoma Sooners and in the Arena Football League.
-His step-father, Jeff Smith, had a career in the NFL, playing for the Kansas City Chiefs and the Tampa Bay Buccaneers.
-Additionally, Hall’s cousin, Kenton Keith, had a brief stint with the Jets and played in the Canadian Football League.
+Hall’s family background reads like a small football tree.
+His father, Bernard Hall, played college football for the Oklahoma Sooners and then in the Arena Football League, while his step-father, Jeff Smith, played in the NFL for the Kansas City Chiefs and Tampa Bay Buccaneers across a four-year career.
+His third cousin, Roger Craig, is a Pro Football Hall of Fame running back who won three Super Bowls with the San Francisco 49ers, and his cousin Kenton Keith logged time with the New York Jets and Indianapolis Colts before playing six seasons in the Canadian Football League.

 Personal Life